Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Feynman's perturbative theory of the thermal Green's function

 \chapter{Feynman's perturbative theory of the thermal Green's function}

 Here, we begin with the Dyson equation for Green's functions of field operators, which serves as a cornerstone for the study of interacting quantum systems.
 The Dyson equation expresses the full Green's function in terms of the non-interacting one and a self-energy term that encapsulates all interaction effects, providing a compact and systematic framework for perturbation theory.
 As part of this discussion, we will also cover the thermal Wick theorem, an essential result for constructing the perturbative expansion around the thermal averages of the non-interacting system.
 This expansion is expressed in terms of Feynman diagrams, which graphically represent the various interaction contributions.
 The theorem provides the formal basis for expressing such thermal averages of operator products as combinations of contractions, enabling a systematic treatment of interaction effects.
-Applications of this formalism include important models such as the Anderson single-impurity model, where diagrammatic perturbation theory plays a central role in capturing correlation effects, as well as impurity problems involving coupling to a heat bath, which are relevant for understanding electron-phonon interactions and dissipative quantum dynamics.
-The chapter also covers key applications of the Feynman formalism, including the thermal Wick theorem, which generalizes the standard Wick theorem to time-dependent operators in thermal equilibrium.
-This theorem is essential for decomposing thermal averages of operator products into sums of contractions, greatly simplifying perturbative calculations.
 Building on Feynman formalism, we introduce Feynman diagrammatics, a powerful graphical and intuitive tool that simplifies the representation and calculation of perturbative contributions.
 Feynman diagrams visually encode the complex interactions between particles and fields, making the analysis of quantum processes and the physical interpretation of computed quantities more accessible.
 Moreover, we will consider the summations over Matsubara frequencies, a crucial step in finite-temperature field theory that allows the transition from time-dependent operators to frequency space and facilitates the evaluation of thermal Green’s functions.
 Finally, we discuss how, through Green’s functions and the associated diagrammatics, it is possible to compute the expectation value of the particle density operator in interacting systems.
 This connection bridges abstract theoretical frameworks with physically measurable quantities, making the chapter both theoretically significant and practically relevant for condensed matter physics, quantum field theory, and beyond.